ibm-cloud-docs/security-verify/getting-started.md

 1. Configure the social providers.
 2. Enable an application for social sign-on.

-For more details, see [Using social providers](https://docs.verify.ibm.com/verify/docs/identity-sources-1-connect-social-providers).
+For more details, see [Using social providers](https://docs.verify.ibm.com/verify/docs/identity-sources-1-connect-social-providers){: external}.